SOFIE-project/Privacy-and-Data-Sovereignty/doc/Data-Sovereignty.md

 All API calls are made using the HTTP POST method and all parameters are included in the POST request payload.

 Currently clients can be authenticated using either a DID, or an `authentication grant'.
-In the former case the PDS should be configured with token metadata per authorized DID (using the administrative interface).
+In the former case the PDS should be configured with token metadata per authorized DID.
 The latter case is based in a pre-configured, shared secret.
 Clients authenticated using the grant have a privileged role and can define themselves the token metadata.